GlutenTox test kits are used by companies and kitchens of all sizes, including:

 Do you operate the cafeteria in an office, hospital, school, or camp that serves meals to some people on a gluten-free diet?

 If so, you know how important it is to be ever-vigilant about cross-contamination by wheat, barley, rye, and even oats.
 GlutenTox Pro is small, portable, and extremely easy to use.
-In ten minutes, you can examine your cooking surfaces to make sure they have been cleaned adequately and do not contain trace amounts of gluten (for example, from flour dust in the air settling on countertops).
-And in less than twenty minutes, you can check the ingredients your team cooks with and the finished gluten-free dishes they create.
+In ten minutes, you can test your cooking surfaces to make sure they have been cleaned adequately and do not contain trace amounts of gluten (for example, from flour dust in the air settling on countertops).
+And in less than twenty minutes, you can test the ingredients your team uses to cook and the finished gluten-free dishes they create.

-Even if your staff follows careful procedures to avoid cross-contamination on site, many restaurant staple ingredients like cornmeal or rice flour can arrive with unwanted (and unlisted) extra ingredients – traces of gluten-containing grains like wheat, rye, barley, and oat.
+Even if your staff follows careful procedures to avoid cross-contamination on site, many restaurant staple ingredients like cornmeal or rice flour can arrive with unwanted (and unlisted) extra ingredients.
+With GlutenTox test kits, you can control for gluten in food, catching traces of wheat, rye, or barley.
 In fact, a 2010 study of these single-ingredient, inherently gluten-free items found that as many as 30% contain more than the recommended threshold of 20 ppm gluten (all the foods tested were not labeled as gluten-free, but did not have any gluten-containing ingredients.
 You can read more about the study here).

 If you are a doctor, dietitian, nutritionist, health coach, or other professional who specializes in gluten intolerance, GlutenTox Home can help your patients learn which foods are safe for them to eat, and help them identify the hidden sources of gluten contamination that are keeping them from a full recovery.